Gun Fury: Plot

 Just short of the Mexican border, his gang is forced to take shelter in a ghost town.
 Johash's deadly skill with a sniper rifle cuts off the gang's escape route, as three more gang members fatally discover.

 Warren places the only available water in an open space and challenges Slayton to come and get it.
 Slayton is out of ammunition, and Warren eventually wins a lengthy fistfight that begins at the top of a steep hill and slowly and dangerously progresses to ground level.

-Warren's experiences during the Civil War had made him basically a pacifist.
-But thanks to Johash, he is able to keep his own hands basically clean; and he and fiance Jennifer Ballard are re-united.
+Warren's experiences during the American Civil War had made him basically a pacifist.
+But thanks to Johash, he is able to keep his own hands basically clean; and he and fiancé Jennifer Ballard are re-united.

+Production

+The film was shot in the Red Rocks area near Sedona, Arizona, with the striking features of Cathedral Rock as the backdrop in a number of scenes.